d-ries/linux-essentials/03_commandline/02_lab.md

 ![CLI_LAB_ip_a](../images/03/CLI_LAB_ip_a.png)
 <br />

-*Second* he needs to open Powershell on the Desktop and make a ssh-connection to the server.
+*Second* he desides to open Powershell on the Desktop and make a ssh-connection to the server.
 He is now working on the server from his desktop.
 Cool, isn't it?
 ```bash
 ssh student@<server-ip>
 ```